Are you tagging your images all wrong?

-Most content management systems, including WordPress and its competitors, make it easy for you to add alt text to any image.
+Most content management systems, including WordPress and its competitors, make it easy for you to add alt tag to any image.
 You’ll click on one of your images and use the rich text module that pops up.

 If you don’t have access to one of these tools, it’s okay.
-Most content managers like WordPress or Squarespace have built-in tools for including alt text in a post.
+Most content managers like WordPress or Squarespace have built-in tools for including alt tag in a post.
 There are also a number of third-party tools, such as SEO Site Checkup, that can help you better understand your alt-text keyword integration.